SxMAbel/SxMAbel/README.md

 Discord Developer
 -----------------

-I am 17 Years old, I've been learning to code for 1 year, I started with batch switched to Python then got a passion in making websites and discord bots so I started to learn JavaScript and HTML.
+I am 17 Years old, I've been since 2021, I started with batch switched to Python then got a passion in making websites and discord bots so I started to learn JavaScript and HTML.

 * 🌍  I'm based in Philipsburg, Sint Maarten
 * ✉️  You can contact me at [business@abelpurnwasy.ml](mailto:business@abelpurnwasy.ml)